jfoo1984/greeting-codelab/lessons.md

 Hi Sarah, pleased to meet you!
 ```

 Let's try to do the same thing but as a website using bottle.py.
-First, create a Cloud 9 workspace called greeting.
+First, create a Cloud 9 workspace called `greeting`.
 Then in a terminal, run the following command to install bottle.py:

 ```bash
 sudo pip install bottle